izzat1496/EMBEDDED-SYSTEM/Assignment/README.md

 there is no sensor to detect wether the ball really push up and down or not, if there is a failure, no sensor to detect it.

-the use of USB connection here is a hassle and tidious.
+the use of USB connection here for controller here is a hassle and tidious.

 the ball need to be inserted manually each time the game finish